PowerCommands/PowerCommands2022/Docs/Design_command.md

 ![Alt text](images/Command_line_input_convert.png?raw=true "Describe convert command")

-This input will first be handled by the Core Framework, using the Identifier an instanse of the ConvertCommand will be created and the framework will also add the [Input](Input.md) instance to the ConvertCommand instans wich give your convert command two options named **path** and **format** to handle progamatically to create a file on the given path with the given format.
+This input will first be handled by the Core Framework, using the Identifier an instance of the ConvertCommand will be created and the framework will also add the [Input](Input.md) instance to the ConvertCommand instance which give your convert command two options named **path** and **format** to handle programmatically to create a file on the given path with the given format.

 # An alternative design using suggestions
 Instead of using the option **format** in the previous example you could use argument **xml** and **json** instead, there is nothing wrong or right here, it is up to you to choose what you think is the best approach.